Aaron Goldberg is a sophomore studying film and theater. Goldberg pushes himself to participate in class.

-Logan Kay is a sophomore from Thermopolis and is studying communications, radio broadcasting and film.
+Logan Kay is a sophomore from Thermopolis, studying communication and film.
+Last year Kay earned a degree in radio broadcasting.
 Kay also decided to pursue a degree in film because he liked the instructor and wanted to learn from him.

 Olivia is a freshman from Rigby, Idaho.
 She journeyed to CWC to play basketball and loved the campus from the moment she saw it.

 Central Wyoming College adds seven new faculty to campus this fall.
 They are Aaron Bender, Casey Styvar, Cathy Beck, Jack Robison, Joey West, Tammy Forbis and Terry Wilson.
 The new instructors will fill positions in areas of business, nursing, agriculture, theater and biological science.

 September 17-23 commemorates the continuing success of Gaining Early Awareness and Readiness for Undergraduate Programs, GEAR UP.

 The Wind River Tribal College and Central Wyoming College signed a formal letter of agreement for an articulation agreement on Sept.
 13 at the Wind River Tribal College.
 The agreement was signed by CWC president Dr. Brad Tyndall and WRTC president Marlin Spoonhunter with the support of members of the tribal education board and CWC employees.

 In conversations with successful entrepreneurs, the mention of one influential individual is a common thread for all of them.
 Liza Millet, a person who has assisted in guiding them along the path to success, believes in helping others.

 It may have taken Eric Bennett, sophomore at Central Wyoming College, a while to decide his degree path, but now that he has found it there is no way he is giving up on a dream.